vintasoftware/celery-tasks-checklist/checklist.md

 -- Isolate query logic into queryset methods, like filter, update and delete logic

--- Isolate table-lebel behavior logic into managers methods, like create logic
+-- Isolate table-level behavior logic into managers methods, like create logic

 -- Isolate validation logic into validators